 (1) You don’t need to pre-boil or brown the beef

-When I make braised meat or stew on stovetop, I usually brown the meat to seal the juices and make the meat taste richer.
+When I make braised meat or stew on the stovetop, I usually brown the meat to seal the juices in and make the meat taste richer.
 This is not the case when using the pressure cooker.

 The pressure cooker raises the boiling point of the water in the pot.
 The extra-high heat not only speeds up the cooking process, but also promotes caramelization and browning in a different way.
 Yes!
 Your beef will be caramelized in the liquid.
-Your beef curry will have a deep and complex flavor without browning the meat.
+Your beef curry will have a deep and complex flavor without you actually browning the meat.

 (2) Creating tenderer and juicier meat